Melodysdata/brains-writeup-thm/README.md

 > 🛡️ Goal: Gain reverse shell & capture the flag
 > 🚨 CVE used: CVE-2024-27198

 # RED exploit the server!
+# What is the content of flag.txt in the user's home folder?

 <Details>
 # 1. First Step: run in the Terminal "nmap -p- "<Target_IP_Address>"